iverberk/docker-spy/readme.md

 * DOCKER_HOST: the location of the Docker daemon.
 Defaults to the DOCKER_HOST environment variable or, if the DOCKER_HOST environment variable is not set, unix:///var/run/docker.sock.
 Setting this explicitly allows you to override the location.
 Docker-spy can be started with the following command (using all defaults, add any environment settings that you wish to change):

+Docker-spy will consider all DNS requests with the above DNS_DOMAIN to be internal requests that should map to a container.
+All other DNS requests are forwarded to the recursor, so the DNS server should be relatively transparent.

 To create a container you can issue the following command:

 ```